JonathanMEdwards/subtext10/doc/language.md

 Using a selector is better than using an ID in several ways.
 The most important is that selectors are kept consistent with changes to the target table.
 A selector can only select rows from the target table, and if a selected row is deleted it will be automatically removed from the selector.
 A selector provides direct access to read and modify selected rows without explicitly mentioning the target table.
 In this sense, selectors are like pointers or references in traditional PLs, except that they are constrained to only point into a (statically known) target table.

+> We think this is a novel solution to reconciling imperative and functional semantics.
+We plan to generalize this approach to support triggers and bidirectional formulas.

+### TODO: invalid selectors
+Selectors can have the wrong number of selections through several causes:
+1. The user edits the selector in the UI
+2. Code computes a selector
+3. Deleting an item in the target list deletes all selections of it
+4. Creating a new item containing a selector, which defaults to no selections The basic idea is to distinguish data and formula contexts.
+Invalid selectors in a formula will crash.
+Invalid selectors in a data field are considered a constraint violation, which prevents committing them to the document state until they are corrected manually.

+### TODO: Nested selectors
+Selectors can range over nested lists, selecting a path of IDs.
+Reflecting selectors can cross multiple layers of containing lists.
+Cardinality constraints are specified seperately for each level of nesting.

-### TODO: Merging tables
+### Merging

+Copies happen.
+Documents get shared as email attachments.
+Documents get imported into other documents.
+Inevitably, both the copy and the original change.
+Tracking allows such changes to be later sent to the other version without wiping out all the changes that have happened to it in the meantime.
+This is called _merging_.

+Two copies of a tracked list can be compared to see exactly how they have diverged.
+The IDs in tracked lists allow changes made to an item to be tracked despite any changes made to its value or location.
+Deletions and creations are also known exactly.
+Tracking provides more precise information than text-based version control systems like git.

-Documents can be shared and copied.
-When a document is copied, it often happens that both the original and copy are changed.
-Merging allows such changes to be recombined.
-Changes in the copy can be merged back into the original, and changes to the original can be merged into the copy.
-If changes are merged in both directions the two documents become equal again.
-Merging sometimes encounters ambiguous situations such as when the same field is modified to different values.
-Such situations will require human resolution, either immediately in the UI when performing the merge, or later by reifying such conflicts into the document itself (as source version control does with conflicts).
+Changes made to one copy can be merged into the other.
+If changes are merged in both directions the two copies become equal again.
+Sometimes changes made to both copies are such that merging must lose some information, for example if the same field in the same item is changed to be two different numbers.
+Merging can be done using an automatic policy to resolve such conflicts, or human intervention can be requested, either immediately in the UI when performing the merge, or later by reifying such conflicts into the document itself (but without breaking the document as textual version-control does).

-Merging is a document-level operation, and is not available to code within the document.
-Merging may change row IDs, but that is done transparently and consistently across the entire document in all related tables and selectors.
-To permit this, ID values are not allowed to be stored as data in the document — they may only be used transiently within code.
-However selectors in the document are kept
+Merging can be done across copies of entire documents.
+Merging can also apply to documents included inside another document (see _include_ and _variant_).
+Merging applies to all tracked lists and selectors within a document.
+Non-tracked lists are treated as atomic values, like strings, that change as a whole.

+TODO: details.

 ## Missing values
 Nulls are a perennial controversy in PL and DB design.
 The idea is to add a special value Null to all types of values in order to represent a “missing” or “unknown” value.
 Unfortunately Null adds complexity and more ways for code to break, or more language features to avoid breaking.
 FP languages avoid Null values by using Option wrappers (like Subtext choices), but at the cost of continually wrapping and unwrapping values.
-NULL in SQL is a well-known disaster.
+NULL in SQL is an acknowledged disaster.
 We want to avoid this whole mess if possible.

 We propose a simple solution for missing values that visualizes naturally in the UI: